 I am an infectious disease epidemiologist specializing in mathematical and computational approaches for investigating epidemic dynamics.
 I lead the EpiModel Research Lab at Emory and collaborate on many research studies that develop infectious disease modeling methods and applications.

-My applied research focuses on the epidemiology of HIV, sexually transmitted infections, and other infectious diseases.
+My applied research focuses on the epidemiology of sexually transmitted infections (e.g., HIV, gonorrhea) and respiratory infections (e.g., TB and SARS-CoV-2).
 I am interested in the drivers of these diseases and optimal designs for prevention and control strategies.
-Recent applications have used models to simulate the co-circulation of multiple co-circulating pathogens within the same population, since the risk factors for acquiring one disease may depend on the epidemic dynamics of other infections transmitted along the same contact network.
+Recent applications have used models to simulate the co-circulation of multiple pathogens within the same hosts, since the risk factors for acquiring one disease may depend on the epidemic dynamics of other infections transmitted along the same contact network.

 Areas of Interest

 - MPH 2005, Boston University

 - EPI 512: Current Topics in ID EPI